 The problem with district projects is that they are explicitly about benefiting a legislator’s district rather than the public as a whole.
 Lawmakers could set up grant programs for infrastructure or for local government buildings, or for any of the pork-barrel spending in the budget.
 They could establish criteria and have people apply for grants, with administrators selecting the best proposals for funding.
 Pork spending isn’t that.
 It’s an explicit reward based on political preferences, not established criteria.

-Much of this spending goes to local governments who can already build these projects if it was a priority to them.
+Much of this spending goes to local governments who can already build these projects if they choose.
 The nonprofits that got funding in the budget ought to raise funds from voluntary supporters instead of taxpayers.

 Budgets are statements of priorities.
 Business subsidies and district projects are a much bigger priority to state legislators than letting people keep more of their own money.